Teaching English in Korea

 Another consideration is that you might decide to go on vacation while you are in Asia.
 Make sure you check the health advisory boards for information on the countries that you are visiting as you’ll want to be vaccinated against some of the diseases that are present in specific regions.
 You can also get all necessary vaccinations in Korea before you travel on vacation.

-We are not tax specialist so please check all information with your tax office.
+We are not tax specialists, so please check all information with your tax office.
 Tax rules can change and they can also be specific to individuals or certain situations.
 Generally speaking, teachers pay tax in Korea and are exempt from paying tax again when they return to their home country (providing they completed all the required paperwork).
 Again, please check with your government tax office before coming to Korea.
 More Information About Taxes for US Citizens Abroad.

 Vacation time is decided by your school and usually set within the school calendar.
 Vacations are common around August and January.